-At least 56 killed in crush at general's funeral, as Iran vows revenge on U.S.
+At least 56 killed in crush at general's funeral as Iran vows revenge on U.S.

-DUBAI/BAGHDAD (Reuters) - At least 56 people were killed in a stampede as tens of thousands of mourners packed streets for the funeral of a slain Iranian military commander in his hometown on Tuesday, forcing his burial to be delayed by several hours, state media said.
+DUBAI/BAGHDAD (Reuters) - At least 56 people were killed in a stampede as tens of thousands of mourners packed streets for the funeral of a slain Iranian military commander in his hometown on Tuesday, forcing his burial to be delayed by several hours.

 General Qassem Soleimani’s burial went ahead in the early evening in the southeastern city of Kerman, four days after his killing in a U.S. drone strike in Iraq that plunged the region into a new crisis and raised fears of a wider Middle East war.